Pathways to qualify as an architect

 RIBA Part 1

-You may be able abroad for up to a year of study (e.g. Erasmus+ programme).
+You may be able to study abroad for up to a year (e.g. through the Erasmus+ programme).
 You could also graduate with further qualifications in specialist related fields such as planning, urban design or conservation.

 Stage 1 practical experience/year out

 Stage 1 practical experience is highly recommended post Part 1 studies, and is typically one year in duration.

-You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience (through the RIBA's PEDR website).
+You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience using the RIBA's PEDR website.
 Subject to meeting the RIBA practical experience eligibility criteria, you can count this experience towards the registration requirement set out by the Architects Registration Board (ARB).

 The RIBA encourages students to gain experience either under the supervision of an architect or another qualified construction industry professional at this stage.

 You may choose to work for longer than one year to save money or to gain additional experience.
 Other options include taking time out to work in the wider construction industry, work overseas, volunteer or travel.

 RIBA Part 2

 Part 2 will provide you with enhanced architectural knowledge and project complexity.
 It can completed in the form of a two year full time university degree or the other work-based routes as described above.
-The name of the award varies from school to school e.g. BArch, Diploma, MArch.
+The name of the award varies across providers e.g. BArch, Diploma, MArch.

-Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school.
+Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school or route.
 There will be opportunities for students to carry out specialist study and research, possibly abroad.

 Stage 2 practical experience

-At this stage you can become a RIBA Associate member which will provide you with a range of services and benefits appropriate to the needs of graduates at this stage of their career.
+At this stage you can become an RIBA Associate member which will provide you with a range of services and benefits appropriate to the needs of graduates at this stage of their career.

 RIBA Part 3